Ozark Mountain Co

 The Ozark Mountains

 The Ozark Mountains, a weathered plateau stretching across Missouri, Arkansas, Oklahoma, and Kansas, defy the grandeur of younger ranges.
-As a writer partnered with Ozark Mountain Co., I’ve come to admire their subtle majesty—rolling hills cloaked in oak and pine, carved by ancient rivers.
+As a writer partnered with Ozark Mountain Co. in Bentonville AR, I’ve come to admire their subtle majesty—rolling hills cloaked in oak and pine, carved by ancient rivers.
 I arrived in early June, when mist clung to the hollows and red-tailed hawks wheeled above craggy bluffs.
 These highlands, older than the Appalachians, pulse with a quiet vitality, their story etched in limestone and whispered through rustling leaves.
 Our mission is to reveal this overlooked wonder, step by rugged step.

 Ozark Mountain Beauty